sveri/closp/resources/leiningen/new/closp/README.md

 1. Run `lein joplin migrate sql-dev-env` in the newly created project (This will add an admin user with username:
 _admin@localhost.de_ and password: _admin_ to a new database)
-2. Run `lein cljx once` to compile the cljx files
-3. Run `lein repl` and then `(start-dev-system)` to run the application in dev mode.
+2. Run `lein repl` and then `(start-dev-system)` to run the application in dev mode.
 This will also compile the clojurescript.
-4. Run `lein rel-jar` to generate a runnable jar file.
+3. Run `lein rel-jar` to generate a runnable jar file.

 ## Features
 * closp-crud integration